appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/console-object.md

 // Logs the given string message console.warn('This is a warning message');

-// Logs a warning message
+// Logs the value of 'actual_page_size' after 'is:'.
-console.warn('The recommended page size is 5, whereas the actual is: ', actual_page_size);
+// The value of 'actual_page_size' being appended to the message. console.warn('The recommended page size is 5, whereas the actual is: ', actual_page_size);
 ```